-India has the world's highest population of stunted children 'short for their age' and the country's failing primary healthcare and overburdened tertiary care are ill-equipped to handle the crisis of chi
+India has the world's highest population of stunted children short for their age and the country's failing primary healthcare and overburdened tertiary care are ill-equipped to handle the crisis of childhood malnutrition

 India has the world's highest population of stunted children–short for their age–and the country's failing primary healthcare and overburdened tertiary care are ill-equipped to handle the crisis of childhood malnutrition, leaving India unable to fulfil its national potential.